marcinwiacek/requestor/readme.md

 # TODO
 Work in progress, some important points:
+* changing params inside body & headers
+* params between steps
+* running shell scripts before request
 * junit results
-* runner
 * support for own ssl certificates
-* running shell scripts before request
-* params between steps
-* changing params inside body & headers
+* support for YAML or other formats describing service formats
 * redirect http to https (currently, when you use http URL for GUI, it doesn't do anything)
-* support for YAML or other formats describing service formats

 # Why another app?
 Because many existing apps were written years ago, are obsolete and sometimes have horrible GUI.